SeqNjoy: Complete RNA-Seq workflows in your Desktop

 3 RNA-Seq in short

-RNA-Seq is a high-throughput technique of sequencing that allows to detect and quantify the presence of RNA in biological samples, which is a proxy for detecting and quantifying gene expression, among other applications.
+RNA-Seq is a high-throughput sequencing technique used to detect and quantify RNA in biological samples.
+This provides a proxy for detecting and quantifying gene expression levels, among other applications.

-The “wet lab” part of the RNA-Seq process (Figure 3.1, top) starts with the “library preparation”, a process that comprises some steps: RNA extraction from the samples, filtering to keep only mRNA molecules and deplete other RNA species (ribosomal RNA, for example), reverse transcription from mRNA molecules to more stable cDNA molecules, fragmentation and size-selection of the fragments to get smaller chunks of nucleic acids (more convenient to deal with) and the sequencing of short reads obtained from the fragments.
+The “wet lab” part of the RNA-Seq process (Figure 3.1, top) begins with the library preparation, a process involving several key steps: extraction of RNA from the samples, filtering to isolate mRNA molecules while depleting other RNA species (e.g., ribosomal RNA), reverse transcription of mRNA into more stable cDNA molecules, fragmentation and size selection to produce smaller nucleic acid fragments (easier to handle), and sequencing these fragments to generate short reads.

-Figure 3.1 displays an schematic view of the standard RNA-Seq pipeline to analyze mRNA expression in biological samples.
-The upper part describes the experimental part of the protocol.
-The yellowish area (bottom) contains the three main steps for the analysis of the RNA-Seq data of the sequenced samples.
+Figure 3.1 provides a schematic overview of the standard RNA-Seq pipeline for analyzing mRNA expression in biological samples.
+The upper section outlines the experimental protocol, while the yellow-highlighted area below illustrates the main steps for processing and analyzing the RNA-Seq data from the sequenced samples.

-Schematic view of the standard RNA-Seq pipeline to analyze mRNA expression
+Schematic overview of the standard RNA-Seq pipeline for mRNA expression analysis

-Figure 3.1: Schematic view of the standard RNA-Seq pipeline to analyze mRNA expression
+Figure 3.1: Schematic overview of the standard RNA-Seq pipeline for mRNA expression analysis

-In brief, the bioinformatic analysis of a RNA-Seq experiment comprises three consecutive steps:
+In brief, the bioinformatic analysis of a RNA-Seq experiment involves three consecutive steps:

-2. Gene quantification: The aligned reads of each BAM file are mapped to a file containing the start-to-end positions of each gene (GFF file).
-For each gene, all reads mapped to it are counted.
-As a results, a “counts file” is generated per BAM file.
-A counts file contains a list of all the genes of the genome and the number of reads (“counts”) mapped to each gene.
+3. Gene quantification: The aligned reads in each BAM file are mapped to a GTF or GFF file, which contains the start and end positions of all annotated genes.
+For each gene, the total number of reads mapped to it is counted.
+The result is a “counts file” for each BAM file.
+A counts file includes a list of all genes in the genome and the corresponding number of reads (“counts”) mapped to each gene.

-3. Samples comparison / Differential expression calculation: The counts files of the samples are grouped into two sets: one set of counts files is assigned to the “Control” samples group and other set of counts files are assigned to the “Case” samples group.
-The aim of this step is to statistically compare gene by gene the expression of that gene in each group and determine if there is a significant differential expression between both groups and the magnitude of this difference.
-The final result of this step is a file containing a table with the results of the differential expression test per gene.
+4. Samples comparison / Differential expression calculation: The counts files are grouped into two sets: one for the “Control” samples and another for the “Case” samples.
+This step statistically compares the expression of each gene between the two groups to identify genes with significant differential expression and quantify the magnitude of these differences.
+The output is a table containing the results of the differential expression analysis for each gene.

 4 SeqNjoy framework in short